This code of conduct governs Slack Platform's Community events and discussions.

 - Understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.

-- If you are the subject of, or witness to any violations of this Code of Conduct, please contact us by submitting a form here, or email email@example.com.
+- If you are the subject of, or witness to any violations of this Code of Conduct, please contact us via email at email@example.com.

 - If violations occur, organizers will take any action they deem appropriate for the infraction, up to and including expulsion.

-Portions derived from the Django Code of Conduct, The Citizen Code of Conduct, The Rust Code of Conduct and The Ada Initiative under a Creative Commons Attribution-ShareAlike license.
+Portions derived from the Django Code of Conduct, The Rust Code of Conduct and The Ada Initiative under a Creative Commons Attribution-ShareAlike license.